alheka/seventimeapi/source/includes/_Documents.md

 }
 ```

-This endpoint uploads a document.
+This endpoint uploads a document or adds a folder.

 ### HTTP Request